 While sector and thematic funds can give you high returns when they are doing well, the downside can erode your gains very quickly.

-The following table shows how different sector fund categories have done in comparison to diversified multi-cap equity funds over different time periods.
+The following table shows how different sector fund categories have done in comparison to diversified multi-cap equity funds over different periods.

 |Sector funds versus diversified equity funds|